 A particular interest of my group is the potential of environmental compounds known as endocrine disruptors to influence estrogen receptor activity.
-Both man-made, industrial chemicals, such as bisphenol A, and naturally occurring plant compounds are able to bind and activate the estrogen receptor in a manner similar to the canonical ligand, estradiol.
-Nonetheless, activation of the receptor by these alternative ligands results in different transcriptional programs.
-One aim of my group is to dissect the mechanistic differences of activation by these ligands with the hope of better assessing the risk of exposure.
+Estrogens are steroids that are able to activate the estrogen receptor.
+Both man-made, industrial chemicals, such as bisphenol A, and naturally occurring plant compounds found in our diet are able to mimic estrogens and activate the estrogen receptor.